Dynamical quantum phase transitions from random matrix theory: Techniques and sketch of the proofs

 A finite chain length $L < \infty $ replaces \eqref{eq:GU=GWW} with a discrete ensemble, in which the $N$ eigenvalues are distributed among $L$ sites.
 We refine the large $N$ analysis for the discrete ensemble and consider the scaled thermodynamic limit $L,N,t \to \infty$ with fixed rates $\tau = t/N$ and

-We observe that a finite ratio $1 < \ell < \infty$ induces a DQPT at a certain time $\tau_{\star} (\ell )$ \cite{suppl}, which is an explicitly known function of $\ell$.
-Requiring that this transition takes place at a later time compared to the DQPT discussed insofar, and thus does not shield it, we impose $\tau_{\star} (\ell) > \tau_{\text{cr}}$.
+We shall show in Section \ref{sec:S4} that a finite ratio $1 < \ell < \infty$ induces a DQPT at a certain time $\tau_{\star} (\ell )$ (the system is trivial at $\ell=1$).
+The dependence of this new critical time $\tau_{\star}$ on $\ell$ is given explicitly.
+We impose $\tau_{\star} (\ell) > \tau_{\text{cr}}$, to require that this transition induced by a finite ratio \eqref{eq:defell} does not invalidate the DQPT at $\tau_{\text{cr}}$ discussed so far.
 The inequality is satisfied for $\ell \gtrsim 1.2$.
+In other words, the hypotheses that lead to the main result \ref{main1} continue to hold at finite $\ell$ as long as $\ell \gtrsim 1.2$.
 Furthermore, we quantify the validity of the $L=\infty$ approximation.
 We prove that, in the scaled thermodynamic limit \eqref{eq:defell} and in the phase $\tau < \tau_{\text{cr}}$, the error in neglecting the dependence on $\ell < \infty$ is exponentially small in $L-N$ if $\ell \ge 2$.
-The derivation (detailed in \cite{suppl}) builds on the mathematical work \cite{BaikLiu} and on the theory of orthogonal polynomials.
+The derivation, detailed in Section \ref{sec:S4}, builds on the mathematical work \cite{BaikLiuC} and on the theory of orthogonal polynomials.
 We also complement the analytic estimate with quantitative numerical evidence.
 Define the error

 The closer $\err_N $ is to zero, the better is the infinite chain approximation.
-Fig.~\ref{fig:finitechainE} shows that \eqref{def:errorNL} converges quickly to 0 as $\ell$ is increased, and that the $L= \infty$ approximation is more accurate away from the critical point.
+Figure~\ref{fig:finitechainE} shows that \eqref{def:errorNL} converges quickly to 0 as $\ell$ is increased, and that the $L= \infty$ approximation is more accurate away from the critical point.

 We can moreover analyze the combined effect of finite $L$ and $N$ versus our asymptotic analysis.
 A quantitative probe of such net effect is